Deepworld-Remake/Deepworld/README.md

 ios: 2.11.0.1

-* NOTE - ios-2.11.0.1 has two versions, 32bit and 64bit. iPhone 5/5c and iPad 4 or older will need the 32bit client.
+* NOTE - iOS 2.11.0.1 has two versions, 32bit and 64bit. iPhone 5/5c and iPad 4 or older will need the 32bit client.